omltcat/research-software-template/docs/development/3-testing/system/ST2.md

-# System Test 1: Test Name
+# System Test 2: Test Name

 ## Description
+> If possible, draw a diagram to better illustrate system in the test condition.

 ### Procedure
 - Control: Automatic/Manual